marcopelegrini/marcopelegrini.github.io/_posts/2025-12-10-cutting-board.md

 comments: false
 ---

-I've made this cutting board from some scrap material I had
+I've made this cutting board from some scrap material I had.

 Built with: